-Create a virtual network with a site-to-site VPN connection using CLI
+Create a site-to-site VPN connection - shared key authentication - Azure CLI

-This article shows you how to use the Azure CLI to create a site-to-site VPN gateway connection from your on-premises network to the VNet.
-The steps in this article apply to the Resource Manager deployment model.
-You can also create this configuration using a different deployment tool or deployment model by selecting a different option from the following list:
+This article shows you how to use the Azure CLI to create a site-to-site (S2S) VPN gateway connection from your on-premises network to a virtual network.
+You can also create this configuration using a different deployment tool by selecting a different option from the following list:

 Site-to-site VPN Gateway cross-premises connection diagram for CLI article.